JaninaBistron/OriGamiNMRTest/README.md

 If you are interested in developing OriGami NMR Test for your location or your target group of interest, you have to proceed as follows:

 1. Install OriGami on your mobile devices (see https://origami.ifgi.de for further instructions).
-Information on the devices can be found in `Run.Rm`, chapter 2.
+Information on the devices can be found in `Run.Rmd`, chapter 2.

 2. Create an OriGami account and contact us for getting the "scientist" user role.
 This role gives you access to your data.